-When navigating to the blogs or pages under a space, users are provided with an experience native to Confluence.
-Unlike these native types, when introducing custom content, an app must provide it's own custom user interface for this view.
-For example, in the case of Confluence Questions, an input field is provided for asking a new question, above a list of the current questions in the chosen space.
+When navigating to the blogs or pages under a space, Confluence provides users with a native experience.
+Unlike these native types, when introducing custom content, an app must provide a custom user interface for this view.
+For example, in the case of Confluence Questions, an input field is provided for asking a question above a list of questions asked earlier in the chosen space.

 Using custom dialogs and the page extensions pattern, you can easily guide users through an in-context or out-of-context, full screen content creation experience.
 In addition to this level of UI support, Confluence Connect provides API support for important content events such as 'create', 'update', 'trash', 'restore' or 'delete'.
 This allows your app service to perform these actions remotely through the Confluence API.

 Macros are a relevant pattern if your app is implementing a specialized attachment style of custom content.
 See discussion on specialized attachments above.

 Get going by following our Custom content tutorials: